 To support the interactive visualization of billions of features the CGA added significant new capabilities to the widely used Solr and Lucene libraries in the form of spatial and temporal faceting.

 The CGA has been harvesting geo-tweets since 2012 and has developed an archive which contains many billions of tweets.
+More information on the archive is available here Harvard CGA Geotweet Archive .
 If you are interested in learning more about this archive please contact us.